dalibo/db2topg/README.md

 Overview
 ========================

+> **WARNING:** This project is now inactive and we do not provide any form of
+> community support for it.
+If you need commercial support to migrate from DB2
+> to Postgres, feel free to send a message to contact@dalibo.com

 This set of scripts converts as much as possible of a DB2 UDB database.
 It does not work with DB2 zOS.

 First, you'll need a SQL dump of your schema.
 Use the db2topg script to convert it to a PostgreSQL schema.